moonbot/shotgun-cache-server/README.md

 $ ./bin/elasticsearch
 ```

-In addition, I recommend installing [Kibana](https://www.elastic.co/downloads/kibana) to get an awesome tool to visualize your cache database and stats.
+In addition, I recommend installing [Kibana](https://www.elastic.co/downloads/kibana) to visualize your cache database and stats.
-Again the process can be as simple as downloadin, unzipping, and running
+Again the process can be as simple as downloading, unzipping, and running
 ```
 $ cd into/kibana/folder
 $ ./bin/kibana